ykwong1223/AA7005/README.md

 SAS Miner: Perform SMMA

 # SAS-
-Models are built usingg right clcik->add nodes -> Models
+Models are built usingg right clcik-> add nodes -> Models

 # Talend Integration-
-Use "FileInputDelimited" to input csv, use tmap to combine and "tFileOutputDelimited" to output
+Use "FileInputDelimited" to input csv, use "tMap" to combine and "tFileOutputDelimited" to output

 # Talend_Prep-
-Use fill missing values to handle missing values.
-Use search and replace to replace data inconsistency
+Use "fill missing values with..." to handle missing values.
+Use "Search and Replace" to replace data inconsistency

 # Results & Discussion-
-Gradient Boosting is better.
+Gradient Boosting is best comapred with Decision Tree and Random Forest.
 Business must focus on cashback amount, services and delivery time.

 # Refelction-
 Learn how to apply 3 tools and ML to slove pratical issues